guebre-aziz/lookBook/README.md

 ## Description

-  Deleveloped with Node.js, Express and MongoDB, it provide different API end-point to handle users, product and swap order.
+  Deleveloped with Node.js, Express and MongoDB, it provide different API end-point to handle users, products and swap orders.

 ## Getting Started
   In the file "config.env" provide: PORT="xxx"